babakks/vscode-juju-charmcraft-ide/README.md

-# Juju Charms IDE
+# Charmcraft IDE

-This is a VS Code extension to provide development tools for Juju Charms.
+This is a VS Code extension to provide tools for Juju Charms development.

 ## Features

-- YAML file schema validation (e.g., `metadata.yaml` or `config.yaml`).
-- Configuration file auto-completions.
+### Python features
 - Hover for events and configuration parameters in charm source code.
 - Auto-completion for events and configuration parameters in charm source code.

+### YAML features
+  > Note that for this feature to work, you need to install *Red Hat YAML* language server [extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml).
+  - Schema validation (e.g., `metadata.yaml` or `config.yaml`).
+  - Auto-completions (e.g., configurations or actions).
+  - Documentation hovers.